Today we work across 40+ countries

 2003

-Usa, Costa Rica, Panama, Ecuador, Brazil, Uruguay, Argentina, Peru, Mexico
+USA, Costa Rica, Panama, Ecuador, Brazil, Uruguay, Argentina, Peru, Mexico

 The Orchestra of the Americas performs 17 concerts on tour across Costa Rica, Panama, Ecuador, Brazil, Uruguay, Argentina, Peru, and Mexico under the baton of Carlos Miguel Prieto.
-The Orchestra’s chamber ensemble performs with Paquito D’Rivera in the United Nations and The Kennedy Center.
+The Orchestra’s chamber ensemble performs with Paquito D’Rivera at the United Nations and The Kennedy Center.

 2002

-Usa, Mexico, Venezuela, Peru, Argentina
+Venezuela, Peru, Argentina

-The Orchestra of the Americas debuts with Yo-Yo Ma and other world-class soloists in a five-country tour that features performances at Washington’s Kennedy Center, Boston’s Symphony Hall, Venezuela’s Teresa Carreño Mexico’s Bellas Artes, and Teatro Colón Argentina, among other locations.
+The Orchestra of the Americas debuts with Yo-Yo Ma and other world-class soloists in a five-country tour that features performances at Washington’s Kennedy Center, Boston’s Symphony Hall, Venezuela’s Teresa Carreño, Mexico’s Bellas Artes, and Teatro Colón Argentina, among other locations.